zwaldowski/DZWebDAVClient/README.md

-MRWebDAVClient
+DZWebDAVClient
 ==============
-MRWebDAVClient is a drop-dead simple WebDAV client based on [AFNetworking](https://github.com/AFNetworking/AFNetworking/).
+DZWebDAVClient is a drop-dead simple WebDAV client based on [AFNetworking](https://github.com/AFNetworking/AFNetworking/).
 It requires ARC and, therefore, iOS 4.3 or better.

 Component Parts
 ---------------